Preparing for the School Year

 Contact Drew Erks, Athletic Trainer for more information drew.erks@piusx.net.

-The registration time for parking spots will begin on Monday, July 14 and end on July 22.
-Also, seniors will also sign-up for locker spots at the same time.
-Each student in grades 9-11 will be assigned a locker; no sign-up is needed.
+The registration time for parking spots will begin on July 13 and end on July 21.
+Each student will be assigned a locker; no sign-up is needed.

-Signing up for a parking spot is ongoing.
-There are a limited amount of parking spots available and are awarded via a lottery system.
+Signing up for a parking spot is ongoing until all spots are filled.
+There are a limited amount of parking spots available.
 If space allows, some spots may be awarded to sophomores, but this is less likely because of the space needed for construction of our new theater.
 Students are asked to consider carpooling with siblings, friends and neighbors.
 Students who park on side streets near the school are responsible for following the posted street signs related to parking.

 For more on parking at Pius X, see the Student Handbook.